MadScientistsDesigns/Frontend-Mentor---Order-summary-card/README.md

 ### Useful resources

-- [Example resource 1](https://convertingcolors.com/) - This helped me convert colors into rgb because Atom and Emmet complained about hsl.
+- [Converting Colors](https://convertingcolors.com/) - This helped me convert colors into rgb because Atom and Emmet complained about hsl.
-- [Example resource 2](https://www.w3schools.com/default.asp) - I used W3 Schools to look up the code for both HTML and CSS properties that I didn't remember off the top of my head.
+- [W3 Schools](https://www.w3schools.com/default.asp) - I used W3 Schools to look up the code for both HTML and CSS properties that I didn't remember off the top of my head.
 I'd recommend it to anyone still learning this concept.

 ## Author